-Based on the information in the textbook and in the PowerPoint, Google yourself then evaluate the items posted about you online.
-Do the Managing Your Online Image Exercise in Blackboard.
+Based on the information in the textbook, in the assigned online articles, and in the PowerPoints, Google yourself then evaluate the items posted about you online.
+Submit this exercise in Blackboard.

-• Listening Analysis Exercise
+Listening Analysis Exercise

-Based on the information in the textbook and in the PowerPoint, analyze types of listening responses vs. barriers to effective listening, and explain how your analysis can help you become a better, more effective listener and communicator.
+Based on the information in the textbook, in You Tube videos, and in the PowerPoint, compare types of listening responses to barriers to effective listening, and explain how your analysis can help you become a better, more effective listener and communicator.

-• Research Paper
+Research Paper

-Each student is required to research the topic, "the Effects of Diversity and Global Engagement on Business and Professional Communication," and submit a three to five-page paper on the topic.
-You are required to cite at least three (3) sources and use APA style when citing sources (use guidelines available at https://apastyle.apa.org/.
+Each student is required to research the topic, "the Effects of Human Diversity and Global Engagement on Business and Professional Communication," and submit a three to five-page paper on the topic.
+You are required to cite at least three (3) sources and use APA style when citing your sources (use guidelines available at https://apastyle.apa.org/.)
 WikiLeaks is not acceptable to be used as a source; however, you may use your RETL 242 textbook as one of your sources.